josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 Now, let’s deploy the trained model to our simulated production environment.

-Foundations provides a standard format to seamlessly package machine learning models for production.
+Foundations provides a way to seamlessly package machine learning models for production.

 Copy and paste the following code in `foundations_package_manifest.yaml`, which tells Foundations to serve the `predict(...)` function from `model.py`: